 Pass/Fail

 The privilege of electing courses on a pass/fail basis is extended to undergraduate students in the school.
-Students who are in good academic standing (not on probation) may elect one course on the pass/fail basis per term.
+Students who are in good academic standing (not on probation) may elect one course on a pass/fail basis per term.
 The summer sessions collectively count as one term.
 A course taken pass/fail must be an elective.
 A student may not take a required course or a prerequisite to a required course under this privilege.
-A maximum of 16 pass/fail credits may be counted toward a B.S. degree from the School of Human Ecology.
+A maximum of 16 pass/fail credits may be counted toward a BS degree from the School of Human Ecology.
 Courses taken pass/fail will count toward degree credits but will be excluded in the computation of grade point average and honors.

 Requests to take a course under the pass/fail privilege are initiated through the Course Change Request in the MyUW Student Center and must be elected by the noted enrollment Dates and Deadlines.
 After making the request in MyUW, the request is routed to the Advising & Career Center for approval or further communication.

-The registrar will convert final grades submitted by the instructor, who is not informed of the student's pass/fail status, to an S (pass) for grades A, AB, B, BC or C, and to a U (fail) for a grade of D or F. The grade is excluded from the GPA.
+The registrar will convert final grades submitted by the instructor, who is not informed of the student's pass/fail status, to an S (pass) for grades A, AB, B, BC, or C, and to a U (fail) for a grade of D or F. The grade is excluded from the GPA.

 Concurrent Enrollment

-Human Ecology students may enroll in a class(es) at another institution while being enrolled at UW-Madison without special permission, but must follow the credit limit and credit overload policies.
-Students should consult with their academic advisor, Course Equivalency Service, or Transferology to confirm the course will transfer to UW-Madison prior to enrolling.
-Upon completion of the non-UW-Madison courses, students must submit their transcripts with final grades to the Admissions Office for evaluation.
+Human Ecology students may enroll in a class(es) at another institution while being enrolled at UW–Madison without special permission but must follow the credit limit and credit overload policies.
+Students should consult with their academic advisor, Course Equivalency Service, or Transferology to confirm the course will transfer to UW–Madison prior to enrolling.
+Upon completion of the non-UW–Madison courses, students must submit their transcripts with final grades to the Admissions Office for evaluation.

-• Concurrent Enrollment at UW-Extension/UW Independent Learning: Students concurrently enrolling in UW-Extension/UW Independent Learning courses should see more information or speak with an academic advisor.
+- Concurrent Enrollment at UW Extension/UW Independent Learning: Students concurrently enrolling in UW Extension/UW Independent Learning courses should see more information or speak with an academic advisor.

-• Studying Abroad and Concurrent Enrollment: Students studying abroad through International Academic Programs (IAP) must contact IAP regarding restrictions and tuition rules to concurrent enrollment and the UW Independent Learning waiver.
+- Studying Abroad and Concurrent Enrollment: Students studying abroad through International Academic Programs (IAP) must contact IAP regarding restrictions and tuition rules to concurrent enrollment and the UW Independent Learning waiver.
 See more information or speak with an academic advisor.

 Appeals